 English language proficiency.
-The level of knowledge, skills, and ability that students who are learning English as a new language need in order to access, engage with, and achieve in
+The level of knowledge, skills, and ability that students who are learning English as a new language need in order to access, engage with, and achieve in grade-level academic content.

-14 Individuals with Disabilities Education Act (IDEA) Sec.
-300.8 (a) (1) https://sites.ed.gov/idea/regs/b/a/300.8 grade-level academic content.
 For California, these are delineated in the California English Language Development Standards (CA ELD Standards).